FrancoFrancis/FrancoFrancis/README.md

 - 🌱 I’m currently learning and building  with **React**

-- 👯 I’m open to collaborate on open source
+- 👯 I’m currently contributing to open source at outreachy

 - 💬 Ask me about *front end web developement**